matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

 #### zkSync-side errors

 - `NO_OPENER_ERROR`.
 This error is thrown if the checkout page is opened without an opener (basically that means, that the page was opened directly, but not as a popup).
-That's why you may see the gray screen if you open the checkout page directly in the browser.
+That's why you may see a gray screen if you open the checkout page directly in the browser.
 - `CHECKOUT_NOT_STARTED_ERROR`.
-This error is thrown if the checkout page tries to retrieve the state (e,g, list of transactions, fee token, etc) of the checkout before the data has been received.
+This error is thrown if the checkout page tries to retrieve the state (e.g. list of transactions, fee token, etc) of the checkout before the data has been received.
 - `CLIENT_CLOSED_ERROR`.
 This error is thrown when the user closes the client's page.
 This is used to prevent the user from starting the transfer because the client's page won't be able to receive the transactions hashes.